5 Forest Bathing Spots in Sonoma County

 So leave your technology behind, take your time, and find rejuvenation by simply wandering these verdant Sonoma County forests.

 Visit the land London loved just outside of Glen Ellen and soak in the refreshing greenery while learning the fascinating history of this famous Sonoma County resident.
-After your hike, catch lunch at Umbria Glen Ellen, fig cafe & wine bar, or Glen Ellen Star.
+After your hike, catch lunch at Les Pascals, fig cafe & wine bar, or Glen Ellen Star.

 This stunning trail near Jenner takes you from the waves to the redwoods, providing plenty of opportunities to revitalize under canopies of leaves and on carpets of redwood sorrel.